Extinction Cycle

 Redemption is an urban-responder survival story.
 It asks what firefighters, former Marines, husbands, wives, friends, and neighborhood survivors do when the rulebook no longer applies.
 Meg begins from a moral reflex: she is a firefighter, so she helps.
 The outbreak punishes that reflex brutally, but it does not erase it.
 Instead, the trilogy rebuilds it into a harder, more haunted form of service.

 The branch also tells a story of guilt and repair.
-Characters survive things they believe they should have prevented.
 They lose spouses, crews, neighbors, and their old identities.
 The title arc across Emergence, Penance, and Resurgence points to a movement from first survival, through moral reckoning, toward the possibility of building again.

 Core Cast